Haiti Gang Violence: Inside the Crisis in Port-au-Prince

 PORT-AU-PRINCE (CNN) The wide roads that pass by the international airport in Port-au-Prince, the capital of the Caribbean island nation of Haiti, have been shrouded in post-apocalyptic silence lately.
 Places that were once bustling with cars and people are now just piles of smoldering garbage billowing with smoke and a bitter smell in the air.

 An armored police vehicle is parked nearby, and the few police officers on duty cover their faces with balaclavas.
-This street looks almost abandoned, as if after a disaster.
+This street looks almost abandoned, as if following a disaster.
 It’s an experience that people living in Port-au-Prince know better than anyone else.
 But this time, leaving the city is not an option.
 The airport is under siege by gangsters and is forced to shut down.

 Earlier this month, gangs launched an unprecedented coordinated attack on the last remaining remnants of Haiti’s statehood, including airports, police stations, government buildings and prisons.
 Years of gang control and popular unrest culminated in gang attacks that forced Prime Minister Henry Henry to resign last week.
 It was a surprising surrender, but it proved futile in restoring peace.